 - Girl Genius:

 - Agatha is grabbed and taken away while Tarvek and the rest of the group are looking out at the newest attack on Mechanicsburg with their backs to her kidnapping which delays their realizing what has happened.

 - It happens again in Paris with slightly more justification her friends are fending off an attack by a clockwork android, but it turns out the villain is controlling more than one body so another version of himself snatches Agatha while her friends are shooting in the other direction.

 - Avatar: The Last Airbender: In "City of Walls and Secrets" the Dai Li silently abduct Toph and Katara who were standing right beside Aang without him noticing, until Long Feng enters the room and tells him they're gone.
 He directs Aang to follow him to a private room to negotiate terms for their release.

 - Codename: Kids Next Door: Upon leaving the candy store, Numbuh Four goes on a rant on how he would beat up any dentist attempting to mess with his teeth.
 When his rant stops, the rest of the team assumes he just decided to shut up.
 It's not until they return to base that they find him strapped down to a chair with his mouth braced.
-It immediately happens again to Numbuh Three and Numbuh Five, without Numbuh One or Numbuh Three noticing.
+It immediately happens again to Numbuh Two and Numbuh Five, without Numbuh One or Numbuh Three noticing.

 - The Loud House: In "Fool's Paradise", one of Luan's pranks at the booby-trapped hotel involves hooking Lily with a fishing line, reeling her from her mother's arms, and lowering a monkey in her place.